Transition Plan, Inventory, and Agreements

-To be completed by February 28, 2022.
-The inventory will list all the programs and services that the Conservation Authority provides.
-The inventory will include estimates of the annual costs of services, the sources of funding for the program or service, and will be categorized based on the following:
+The inventory lists all the programs and services that the Conservation Authority provides.
+The inventory includes estimates of the annual costs of services, the sources of funding for the program or service, and is categorized based on the following:

 - Category 1 – Mandatory Programs and Services;

 - Category 3 – Other Programs and Services.

 The above noted categories can be identified in Section 21 of the Conservation Authorities Act.

 To be completed by January 1, 2024.
 The Consultation of Inventory and Cost Apportioning Agreements/Memoranda of Understanding fall under the second phase of the transition period.
 The Conservation Authority will consult with participating municipalities on the inventory of programs and services.
 The Conservation Authority will then take the necessary steps (if applicable) to enter into agreements/MOUs with municipalities for Category 2 and 3 programs and services where municipal funding will be required for non-mandated programs and services.